 and a school in the county, located in Reading

 With its ancient stylisation the emblem is strikingly distinct and unique to the county

 Ultimately however, the hart and oak was a more entrenched county symbol, with a much longer recognition and usage as a representation of Berkshire and with its 1627 poetic reference, also recorded as such in the written word.

 Following its registration the flag was officially raised at the Berkshire county show, Newbury, on September 17th, 2017.

-Both the county’s Lord Lieutenant James Puxley whose sanction had secured the flag’s registration and High Sheriff, Sarah Scrope, were in attendance.
+Both the county’s Lord Lieutenant James Puxley whose sanction had secured the flag’s registration and High Sheriff, Sarah Scrope,

 The county flag flies over the entrance to the Newbury Showground